tidy-finance/website/docs/41_option_pricing_via_machine_learning.md

 Single tree models suffer from high variance.
 Random forests address the shortcomings of decision trees.
 The goal is to improve prediction performance and reduce instability by averaging multiple decision trees (a forest of trees constructed with randomness).
 A forest basically implies to create many regression trees and average their predictions.
 To assure that the individual trees are not the same, we use the bootstrap to induce randomness.
 More specifically, we build $B$ decision trees $T_1, \ldots, T_B$ using the training sample.
 For that purpose we randomly select features to be included in the building of each tree.
 For each observation in the test set we then form a prediction $\hat{y} = \frac{1}{B}\sum\limits_{i=1}^B\hat{y}_{T_i}$.

-## Neural Networks
+## Neural networks

 Roughly speaking, neural networks propagate information from an input layer, through one or multiple hidden layers, to an output layer.
 While the number of units (neurons) in the input layer is equal to the dimension of the predictors, the output layer usually consists of one neuron (for regression) or multiple neurons for classification.
 The output layer predicts the future data, similar to the fitted value in a regression analysis.
 Neural networks have theoretical underpinnings as “universal approximators” for any smooth predictive association [@Hornik1991].
-Their complexity, however, ranks neural networks among the least transparent, least interpretable, and most highly parameterized machine learning tools
+Their complexity, however, ranks neural networks among the least transparent, least interpretable, and most highly parameterized ML tools

 Each neuron applies a nonlinear “activation function” $f$ to its aggregated signal before sending its output to the next layer